bisson2000/vTable_generation_m32/README.md

 # vTable_generation_m32
-Basic code with makefile for the purpose of crating a file with vTable and class information vTable information available in .class file
+Basic code with makefile for the purpose of creating a file with vTable and class information vTable information available in .class file

 list of commands: